Hi! I am Alyssa London...

 Even conference speaking and presenting is up my alley.
 I've addressed large crowds such as a 16k in person live conference event for Microsoft, and several 500+ person conference events for the National Center of American Indian Enterprise Development.

 Alyssa is an enrolled tribal citizen of the Central Council of Tlingit and Haida Indian Tribes of Alaska.
 She graduated with honors from Stanford University in 2012 with a Bachelor of Arts.
 In February 2017, Alyssa became the first Tlingit Miss Alaska USA and went on to place top ten at Miss USA 2017.
-She was then appointed “2017 Cultural Ambassador for Sealaska Heritage Institute” and in this role she worked to showcase the vitality of not Alaska Native and indigenous cultures.
+She was then appointed “2017 Cultural Ambassador for Sealaska Heritage Institute” and in this role she worked to showcase the vitality of Alaska Native and indigenous cultures.
 One way she accomplished this was by competing at Miss USA in a robe with her clan crest of the Killerwhale over her evening gown to emulate a ceremonial Tlingit robe.
 The post showing the gown went viral on Facebook with 1.5 million views, and won the title of “Gown of the Year” at the 2017 Global Beauty Awards.
 Alyssa was recognized in 2017 as “Top 40 under 40” in Indian Country by NCAID for her work bringing awareness to the vitality of Native American culture today.
-Alyssa continues this work through her brand, Culture Story.
-Alyssa is also a speaker, and presenter.
+Alyssa continues this work as a speaker, and presenter.